 The RED ROUTE on Hong Kong Island starts at Central Pier 7 (Star Ferry Pier) in Central and takes in Central, Admiralty, Wan Chai and Causeway Bay with stops at Hong Kong Convention and Exhibition Centre, Causeway Bay SOGO, Park Lane Hotel, Wan Chai Computer City, Lower Peak Tram Terminus, Mid-Levels Escalator, Man Mo Temple and Hotel LKF at Lan Kwai Fong.
 Service operates from 9-30am to 6pm daily every 30 minutes.
 Tour duration, about 1 hour, 30 minutes.

 The GREEN ROUTE on Hong Kong Island starts at Central Pier 7 (Star Ferry Pier) and includes Ocean Park, Repulse Bay, Stanley Market and Aberdeen with stops at Ocean Park, Aberdeen, Repulse Bay, Stanley Beach Road and St John's Cathedral (for Hong Kong Park).
 Service operates from 9-45am to 4-45pm daily, every 30 minutes.
-Tour duration about 2 hours, 15 minutes.
+Tour duration about 2 hours.

-There is also a NIGHT TOUR departing Central Pier 7 (Star Ferry Pier) at 6-15pm and The Peninsula Office Tower, Middle Road, Tsim Sha Tsui at 7pm every night.
+There is also a NIGHT TOUR departing K-11 MUSEA Donut Playhouse entrance, Salisbury Road, Tsim Sha Tsui at 7pm every night.
 The tour of Kowloon includes Nathan Road, Ladies Market and Temple Street Night Market.

 Recorded commentary is available in ten languages including English, Mandarin, Cantonese, Japanese, Korean, German, French, Italian, Spanish and Russian.

-DELUXE TOUR - TICKET VALID 48 HOURS – Adult HK$420, Child (5-15) HK$300
+DELUXE TICKET (INCLUDES HONG KONG ISLAND TOUR, STANLEY TOUR, STAR FERRY RETURN TRIP AND PEAK TRAM) – TICKET VALID 48 HOURS – Adult HK$690, Child (5-15) HK$640

 Tickets can be purchased from;